harshpreet14/IDC_409_ImageProcessing/README.md

 3. Create a empty folder and run the following command in the terminal ```https://github.com/harshpreet14/IDC_409_ImageProcessing.git```
 4. Next, run ```pip install -r requirements.txt```

-To build our face recognition attendance system, we will need the following Python libraries:
+To build our face recognition attendance system, we will need the following Python libraries:<br>
--📍*OpenCV*: For computer vision tasks such as face detection and image processing.
+📍*OpenCV*: For computer vision tasks such as face detection and image processing.<br>
--📍*Dlib*: A powerful library that provides facial landmark detection and face alignment capabilities.
+📍*Dlib*: A powerful library that provides facial landmark detection and face alignment capabilities.<br>
--📍*face_recognition*: A Python library built on top of dlib, designed specifically for face recognition tasks.
+📍*face_recognition*: A Python library built on top of dlib, designed specifically for face recognition tasks.<br>
--📍*Pandas*: For managing and analyzing the attendance data.
+📍*Pandas*: For managing and analyzing the attendance data.

 ## Collecting Training Data